aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2019-12-19-Temporal-Difference-Learning.md

 $$ \displaystyle \sum_{n=1}^\infty \alpha_n = \infty, $$ $$\displaystyle \sum_{n=1}^\infty \alpha^2_n = \infty $$

-However, it is guaranteed to converge in the mean case.
+Nevertheless, it is guaranteed to converge in the mean case.

 The discount factor $\gamma$ tells how much we care about the delayed rewards. $\gamma$ = **0** indicates myopic nature of caring just about the immediate reward $R_{t+1}$, while $\gamma$ = **1** indicates we care about the distant rewards as well.